hoangthienan95/computer-vision-project/README.md

 <a name=sec2></a>
 ## 2. Related Work
 <a href=#toc>back to table of contents</a><br>
 Object detection has become a primary focus of computer vision tasks over recent years.
-In 2015, FaceBook Research introduced DeepMask which was a pioneering effort into instance segmentation.
+In 2015, FaceBook Research introduced a viable instance segmentation architecture with DeepMask [13].
+Less than a year after publishing DeepMask, the same team published an iterative improvement called SharpMask [14] which addressed many of the DeepMask inaccuracies.
+DeepMask and SharpMask did not use skip connections and focused on refining a prposed mask using convolution.
+Inference times of the improved SharpMask were ~.8s per frame.
 At the same time, the R-CNN family of object detection architectures were under going a series of iterative improvements with the publication of Fast R-CNN and Faster-RCNN.
-The architecture of DeepMask focused on segmenation first and then identifiction which led to a slow training and slow inference as well as a high rate of misclassifications.
-Mask R-CNN performs the same task as DeepMask but does so in parallel to the classification task improving both speed and accuracy.
+Although these focused on object detection, they became the precursor to instance segmenation architecture of Mask R-CNN.
+By focusing on segmentation first and then classification, DeepMask and SharpMask proved slow to train and predict as well as a high rate of misclassifications.
+Mask R-CNN performs the same task as DeepMask and SharpMask but does so in parallel to the classification task improving both speed and accuracy.

 This paper focuses on how Mask R-CNN works and its evolution.